neby10/PythonPractice/python_fun/battleoftheknights/README.md

 #### LATER IDEAS

-* no more than two of the same move in a row??
-* two player mode
-* additional choices
+* additional choices other than A, D, R
 * classes / archetypes for player to choose from??
+Class inheritance
 * CPU opponent strategies and difficulties...
+* fix two player mode to use socket programming or something else so you cannot see the other players input